freeCodeCamp/freeCodeCamp/curriculum/challenges/english/24-b1-english-for-developers/learn-future-continuous-while-describing-actions/6751bdd2f78adbed1ea0fa51.md

 ### --feedback--

-Brian's question is about informing users, not the server's performance.
+Brian's concern is not about the server's performance.

 ## --video-solution--